olohmann/azure-hands-on-labs/labs/08_testing/testing.md

         testRunTitle: 'UI Tests'
     ```

-1. Now go ahead, and change the build host in the other environments (QA, Dev).
+1. Now change the build host in the other environments (QA, Dev).
 Don't include the UI tests yet, this is if time allows, something that can be done later.

     ![UnitTests](./media/19-ui-test.png)

-1. Before we are done, we need to provide the tests a couple of environment variable so that the UI tests can actually identify the target of the tests.
-Add a `TestTargetUrl` variable per environment, and a `TestWebDriverName` with `ChromeHeadless` for the complete release pipeline.
+1. Before we are done, we need to provide two environment variables:

+    * For the UI tests to be able to actually identify the target of the tests (obviously, the dev stage will listen at another url than prod or QA), add a `TestTargetUrl` variable per each stage.
+    * Additionally, the tests are written in a way that allows us to specify which browser (web driver) should be used.
+The variable for this is `TestWebDriverName` and it should have the value `ChromeHeadless`, to make sure that the tests run without trying to interact with a UI (which we do not have in the pipeline anyways).
+That variable should be set for the complete release pipeline.

+    This makes four variables in total, as depicted in the following screenshot.

     ![UnitTests](./media/21-ui-test.png)

-1. Save the progress.
+1. Save our work.

     ![UnitTests](./media/20-ui-test.png)

-1. Run a deployment.
+1. Run a deployment (by creating a new release).

     ![UnitTests](./media/22-ui-test.png)

-1. Look at the test results.
+1. Examine the test results.

-### Task 3: TBD, additional test with wrapper?
+### Task 3: Extra Challenge: Create your own test with Page Objects